When will my property be evaluated?

 RESCINDING AN EXEMPTION: When I claim an exemption on my new residence, what happens to the exemption on the residence I sold?

 The exemption on your old home remains in effect until December 31 of the year your home is sold.
 If you move to your new residence before your first home is sold, the exemption expires on December 31 of the year you move out.
 You must rescind the principle residence exemption within 90 days of the date you no longer own or occupy the property as your principal residence.
 You may rescind your exemption on the REQUEST TO RESCIND/WITHDRAW PRINCIPLE RESIDENCE EXEMPTION FORM (Form 2602) at closing.
-If your agent did not provide you with the Form 2602, download it from the Assessor’s web page, or stop by the Assessor's office at city hall and pick one up or call the Assessor's office at 231-734-2181, and we will send one to you.
+If your agent did not provide you with the Form 2602, download it from the Assessor’s "Forms" web page.

 I am moving into a new home and converting my current home to a rental property in November.
 Do I have to rescind the exemption on my current home?